-CfP Pioneer Naturalists: Champions of Conservation and Environmental Engagement, Cambridge, June 2020
+CfP now closed: Pioneer Naturalists: Champions of Conservation and Environmental Engagement, Cambridge, June 2020

 SHNH international summer meeting and AGM